genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ## What is DbMon?

 DbMon is the Genesis database client.
 It provides a unified interface to the underlying database and hides the details about the database vendor.
-It is not mandatory that you use DBMon, but it is available for your use nonethless.
-In this article we will discuss how we can use this database in conjuction with the Genesis App.
+It is not mandatory that you use DBMon, but it is available for your use nonetheless.
+In this article we will discuss how we can use this database in conjunction with the Genesis App.

 ## DbMon commands